 I began photographing weddings on film while completing my Bachelor of Fine Arts between Emily Carr Institute of Art and Design in Vancouver, and St. Martin's College of Art & Design in the UK.
 I then went on to the University of British Columbia for another BA and MA in a completely unrelated field, studying Latin, ancient Greek and Hebrew for seven years, the particulars of which were largely wiped from memory during the two sleepless years of my sons' infancies.
 I like to think, however, that the old world discipline it takes to progress in these subjects remains and serves me today.

-Every image my clients receive is individually edited by me in a style that is true to life, understated and timeless.
-I do not subscribe to one style or palette but instead take inspiration from my clients first and foremost and the mood and aesthetic of the day and place, aiming for elegant authenticity.
-I hope that as you browse my portfolios you will be able to not only appreciate the use of light and composition but also how good it felt like to be there.
+Every image my clients receive is individually edited in a style that is true to life, understated and timeless.
+I do not subscribe to one style or palette such as "moody" or "light and airy" but instead take inspiration from my clients, the setting, and style of the day, aiming for flattering authenticity.